Islamicate-DH/islamicate-dh.github.io/IW2Course.md

 _*Monday, September 12, 2016: Last day to add/drop courses and change grading option*_

-#### Week 3: History of Computational Textual Analysis I
+### Week 3: History of Computational Textual Analysis I

-###### 9/13/2016 Tuesday: Genre
+#### 9/13/2016 Tuesday: Genre

 _*Read Prior to Class:*_
 * Hope, Jonathan, and Michael Witmore.
 “The Very Large Textual Object: A Prosthetic Reading of Shakespeare.” _Early Modern Literary Studies_ 9, no. 3  (2004): 1–36.
 [ELMS]
 * Hope, Jonathan, and M. Witmore.
 “The Hundredth Psalm to the Tune of ‘Green Sleeves’: Digital Approaches to the Language of Genre.” _Shakespeare Quarterly_ 61, no. 3  (2010): 357–90.
 * “DocuScope: Computer-aided Rhetorical Analysis.”
-Available here: http://www.cmu.edu/dietrich/english/research/docuscope.html
+Available here: [http://www.cmu.edu/dietrich/english/research/docuscope.html](http://www.cmu.edu/dietrich/english/research/docuscope.html)

-###### 9/15/2016 Thursday: Genre
+#### 9/15/2016 Thursday: Genre

 _*Read Prior to Class:*_

 * Allison, S. et al. “Quantitative Formalism: An Experiment.” _Stanford Literary Lab Pamphlet Series_ (2011): [http://litlab.stanford.edu/?page id=255](http://litlab.stanford.edu/?page id=255).

 _*In class: *_

 * activity with DocuScope’s successor, Ubiqu+Ity 1.1: [http://vep.cs.wisc.edu/ubiq/](http://vep.cs.wisc.edu/ubiq/) (bring your computers!).

-Week 4: History of Computational Textual Analysis II 9/20/2016 Tuesday: Stylometry
+### Week 4: History of Computational Textual Analysis II

+#### 9/20/2016 Tuesday: Stylometry

-Read Prior to Class:
+_*Read Prior to Class:*_
-Holmes, David I. “The Evolution of Stylometry in Humanities Scholarship” Literary & Linguistic Computing 13, no. 3 (1998): 111-117.
+* Holmes, David I. “The Evolution of Stylometry in Humanities Scholarship” _Literary & Linguistic Computing_ 13, no. 3 (1998): 111-117.
 [ELMS]
-Koppel, M., Schler, J. and Argamon, S. “Computational methods in authorship attribution.”
-Journal of the American Society for Information Science and Technology 60, no. 1 (2009): 9-26.
+* Koppel, M., Schler, J. and Argamon, S. “Computational methods in authorship attribution.” _Journal of the American Society for Information Science and Technology_ 60, no. 1 (2009): 9-26.
 [ELMS]

-In class:
+_*In class:*_
-introduction to R and R installation: https://cran.r-project.org/ and https://www.rstudio.com/ (bring your computers!).
+* introduction to R and R installation: [https://cran.r-project.org/](https://cran.r-project.org/) and [https://www.rstudio.com/](https://www.rstudio.com/) (bring your computers!).

-9/22/2016 Thursday: Stylometry in R
+#### 9/22/2016 Thursday: Stylometry in R

-Read Prior to Class:
+_*Read Prior to Class:*_
-Maciej Eder, Jan Rybicki, and Mike Kestemont, “‘Stylo’: A Package for Stylometric Analyses.”
-Computational Stylistics Group, 2014.
+* Maciej Eder, Jan Rybicki, and Mike Kestemont, “‘Stylo’: A Package for Stylometric Analyses.” _Computational Stylistics Group_, 2014.
-David Joseph Wrisley.
-“Modeling the Transmission of al-Mubashshir Ibn Fātik’s Mukhtār al-Ḥikam in Medieval Europe: Some Initial Data-Driven Explorations” (https://www.jrmdc.com/journal/article/view/81)
+* David Joseph Wrisley.
+“Modeling the Transmission of al-Mubashshir Ibn Fātik’s Mukhtār al-Ḥikam in Medieval Europe: Some Initial Data-Driven Explorations”  Journal of Religion, Media and Digital Culture 5, no 1 (2016): [https://www.jrmdc.com/journal/article/view/81](https://www.jrmdc.com/journal/article/view/81)
-Sadeghi, Behnam.
-“The Chronology of the Qur’ān: A Stylometric Research Program.”
-Arabica 58.3–4 (2011): 210-99.
-[ELMS] In class:
+* Sadeghi, Behnam.
+“The Chronology of the Qur’ān: A Stylometric Research Program.” _Arabica_ 58.3–4 (2011): 210-99.
+[ELMS]

+_*In class:*_
-1st collaboratory assignment with ‘Stylo’ R Package (bring your computers!).
+* 1st collaboratory assignment with ‘Stylo’ R Package (bring your computers!).

-Week 5: History of Computational Textual Analysis in Islamic Studies 9/27/2016 Tuesday: Bulliet and Sadeghi
+### Week 5: History of Computational Textual Analysis in Islamic Studies
+#### 9/27/2016 Tuesday: Bulliet and Sadeghi

-Read Prior to Class:
+_*Read Prior to Class:*_
-Bulliet, Richard W. “A Quantitative Approach to Medieval Muslim Biographical Dictionaries.”
-Journal of the Economic and Social History of the Orient 13, no. 2 (1970): 195–211.
+* Bulliet, Richard W. “A Quantitative Approach to Medieval Muslim Biographical Dictionaries.” _Journal of the Economic and Social History of the Orient_ 13, no. 2 (1970): 195–211.
-Bulliet, Richard W. Conversion to Islam in the Medieval Period: An Essay in Quantitative History.
+* Bulliet, Richard W. _Conversion to Islam in the Medieval Period: An Essay in Quantitative History_.
 Cambridge: Harvard University Press, 1979.
 (Selections) [ELMS]

-In class:
+_*In class:*_
-2nd collaboratory assignment with ‘Stylo’ R Package (bring your computers!).
+* 2nd collaboratory assignment with ‘Stylo’ R Package (bring your computers!).

-9/29/2016 Thursday: Romanov and Savant
+#### 9/29/2016 Thursday: Romanov and Savant
 Read Prior to Class:
 Romanov, Maxim.
 “Toward Abstract Models for Islamic History.”
 In The Digital Humanities + Islamic Middle Eastern Studies, edited by Elias Muhanna, 117–149.
 Berlin: De Gruyter, 2016.
 [ELMS]
 Savant, Sarah Bowen.
 "The History of Arabic books in the digital age."
 British Academy Review Summer (2016): 42-45.
 [ELMS].
 Also look at:
 Viral Texts Project: http://viraltexts.org/
 In class:
 3rd collaboratory assignment with ‘Stylo’ R Package (bring your computers!).

-Week 6: Inauguration of the UMD-UL Global Classroom and R Bootcamp I 10/4/2016 Tuesday: R Basics
+### Week 6: Inauguration of the UMD-UL Global Classroom and R Bootcamp I

+#### 10/4/2016 Tuesday: R Basics

-Prepare for Class:
+_*Prepare for Class:*_
-Chapter 1 in Arnold and Tilton and Chapter 1 in Jockers (there will be some overlap).
+* Chapter 1 in Arnold and Tilton and Chapter 1 in Jockers (there will be some overlap).
-Lesson #1-6 in Swirl’s “R Programming Alt” programming tutorial (directions for installation are available here: https://github.com/swirldev/swirl_courses#swirl-courses)
+* Lesson #1-6 in Swirl’s “R Programming Alt” programming tutorial (directions for installation are available here: https://github.com/swirldev/swirl_courses#swirl-courses)

-In class:
+_*In class:*_
-collaboratory assignment focused on developing R skills (bring your computers!).
+* collaboratory assignment focused on developing R skills (bring your computers!).

-10/6/2016 Thursday: R Basics
+#### 10/6/2016 Thursday: R Basics

-Prepare for Class:
+_*Prepare for Class:*_
-Lesson #7-12 in Swirl’s “R Programming Alt” programming tutorial.
+* Lesson #7-12 in Swirl’s “R Programming Alt” programming tutorial.

-In class:
+_*In class:*_
-collaboratory assignment focused on developing R skills (bring your computers!).
+* collaboratory assignment focused on developing R skills (bring your computers!).

-Week 7: R Bootcamp II
+### Week 7: R Bootcamp II
 10/11/2016 Tuesday: R Basics
 Prepare for Class:
 Chapter 2 in Arnold and Tilton.